 The feasts in the Old Testament, New Testament and the future

-The seven biblical festivals are all listed in Leviticus 23 and are celebrated during the harvest seasons in the Holy Land.
+These seven feasts of the Bible are all celebrated during the harvest seasons in the Holy Land.

 - Passover and the Feast of Unleavened Bread come at the start of the spring barley harvest.